digiteknique/blogmd/content/blog/upgrading-the-printer.md

 I have enjoyed my Robo3D R1+ since Christmas 2015.
 It works really well and I haven't had too many issues with it, but I was born a tinkerer.
 E3D recently came out with a few interesting things, the Titan extruder and the v6 hot end with a little silicone sleeve to keep the block clean.
 Well I obviously need this.
 I was also made aware of a new controller board gaining some traction, the Duet WiFi.
 It is time for an upgrade.

-### First things first
+### First things firsts

 The printer came with some cable management, a tube of plastic to hold all of the extruder and hot end wire.
 Not near cool enough.
-I found a great cable chain model on thingiverse.com and began printing.
-38 links later and that was done.
+I found a great [cable chain model](http://www.thingiverse.com/thing:1154650) on thingiverse.com and began printing.
+35 links later and that was done.
 This upgrade also fully replaces the extruder and extruder motor on the machine.
-I will need a new mounting plate, also found this model on thingiverse.
+I will need a new mounting plate, also found [this model](http://www.thingiverse.com/thing:1528588) on thingiverse.

 ### Extruder and hot end